spuggle/typescript-template/README.md

 See [DEVELOPING](.github/DEVELOPING.md) for more details.

 #### Node.js
-This project requires Node.js version 14 or:q
-16 to be used, and is configured to work with version 16.
+This project requires Node.js version 14 or 16 to be used, and is configured to work with version 16.

 #### Package Manager
 This project uses [pnpm](https://pnpm.io/) as the default Node.js package manager.